 3. Execution Decisions

-With a culture of accountability, set your
+With a culture of accountability, set your plans in motion.

 Without a focus on execution the value of the Strategic Plan cannot be realized.

 It’s often said that more businesses die of indigestion than starvation… Meaning that growth can initiate chaos, of processes aren’t running smoothly.